-Social Sciences I (Foundations of Social Inquiry): Choose one course from PSY 200 Intro to Psychology; SOC 200 Intro to Sociology; ECO 201 Principles of Macroeconomics and ECO 202 Principles of Microeconomics.
+Social Sciences I: Choose one course from PSY 200 Intro to Psychology, SOC 200 Intro to Sociology, ECO 201 Principles of Macroeconomics, or ECO 202 Principles of Microeconomics.

-Social Sciences II (Societies and Identities): Choose one course from the following accepted electives: CSC202H Technology, HIS 103 African American History I and HIS 335 African in the Modern World.
+Social Sciences II: Choose one course from the following accepted electives: HIS 103 African American History I or HIS 104 African American History II.